dragonfly-science/dragonfly-website/content/news/2011-08-10-seabirds-menu.md

 ---
 title: Seabirds on the menu
 ---
-Dragonfly Science staff attended the New Zealand Marine Sciences Society conference, held in Oban on Stewart Island from 5-8 July.
+Dragonfly staff attended the New Zealand Marine Sciences Society conference, held in Oban on Stewart Island from 5-8 July.

 Getting to the island entailed travelling through Bluff, one of the